 To battle frizz, you first need to know what’s causing it.
 Oftentimes when it gets cold outside, it’s a dry cold, and when there’s not much moisture in the air, the ends of our hair start to dry out and become frizzy.
 Since we can’t control the weather, the only real way to calm down frizzy hair is to use heavy moisturizing products.

-If you’re willing to shell out some cash, John Frieda’s products are the professional hairdresser’s go-to products for fighting frizz.
-On the other hand, you could also make a makeshift leave-in conditioner out of your regular conditioner to add extra moisture and weight to your hair.
+You can make a makeshift leave-in conditioner out of your regular conditioner to add extra moisture and weight to your hair.
 To do this, simply squeeze a pea-sized dollop of conditioner into your hand and emulsify it — that is, give it a good rub between your hands.
 Once it’s nice and emulsified, work it through the frizzy ends of your hair, and apply a pomade or clay to lock in that moisture and calm down any strays.

 It’s been extra windy lately, and my hair is constantly flying everywhere.
 How can I keep it in place without dipping my head in a vat of hair gel?